 If you are looking to purchase a new child restraint please check the Child Restraint Evaluation [program (CREP) Safety Ratings information.

 The Child Restraint Evaluation program (CREP) is supported by the NSW Centre for Road Safety and other motoring organisations.
-They have released a guide to buying and using child restraints.
-Please click here to download the most recent brochure.

 Visit the CREP website for help in choosing child restraints and advice on how to use them safely.
 The CREP website:

 - provides safety ratings for rearward- and forward-facing restraints and booster seats